 Abkhazia is a de facto independent country located on the eastern coast of the Black Sea.
-It has been recognized as an independent state by four UN member states.
+It has been recognized as an independent state by five UN member states, most notably by Russia.
 All other states regard it as being part of Georgia.

 A Kingdom of Abkhazia existed during the Middle Age.
 Subsequently it became united with the Kingdom of Georgia.
 In the 16th century Abhkazia fell to Ottoman domination, and in the 19th century it was conquered by Russia.